Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/databricks-changes.md

 All the changes made to the [Table materialization section](#changes-to-the-table-materialization) also apply to Incremental materializations.

-We’ve also added a new config:` incremental_apply_config_changes`.
+We’ve also added a new config: `incremental_apply_config_changes`.

 This config lets you control whether dbt should apply changes to things like `tags`, `tblproperties`, and comments during incremental runs.
-Many users wanted the capibility to configure table metadata in Databricks &mdash; like AI-generated comments &mdash; without dbt overwriting them.
+Many users wanted the capability to configure table metadata in Databricks &mdash; like AI-generated comments &mdash; without dbt overwriting them.
 Previously, dbt-databricks always applied detected changes during incremental runs.

 With the V2 materialization, you can now set `incremental_apply_config_changes` to `False` to stop that behavior.
 (It defaults to `True` to match the previous behavior.)